Drinking water: Schools on town supply

 - Check for leaks and repairing them straight away.

 - Install low-flow taps and adjustable spray nozzles.

 - Have dual-flush toilets and urinals that run on timers or sensors.

 - Collect rainwater and reusing water for the school gardens.

 - Educate staff and students on ways to save water.

 - Sweep outside areas rather than hosing them.

 - Water plants later in the day to reduce water loss.

-Once a year all state schools are asked by Argest (the Ministry's agent) where they obtain their water from — town supply, self supply, or other supply.
+All state schools are asked annually by the Ministry's agent Argest where they obtain their water from (town supply, self-supply, or other supply).

 Depending on your supply, you may have to have your water tested.